In 2010, an Israeli professor made some dramatic war predictions. He foresaw a huge military conflict erupting in the Middle East a decade later.

 Israel continued to wage a hard-hitting bombing campaign to stop Iran’s military buildup in Syria, while keeping a close watch on Tehran’s nuclear project.
 As the friction grew, so did the likelihood of an all-out war.

-The conditions for a direct clash with the Iran axis are “riper than ever,” the Jerusalem Institute for Strategy and Security warned previously.
-With Jerusalem and Tehran on a seemingly inevitable collision course, the risk of a large Middle East war in this decade remains high.
+The conditions for a direct clash with the Iran axis are “riper than ever,” the Jerusalem Institute for Strategy and Security warned at some point.
+And so, the Middle East continued to slide toward a major conflict, just as the professor predicted.